 A widget can be freely placed inside a query.
 A widget can be edited or duplicated by clicking on the chevron on the right side in the head of the widget.

-9.4.1 Creating a widget
+10.4.1 Creating a widget

-To add a widget for your search or dashboard, open the sidebar and the "Create" section.
-You can also open the section directly by clicking on the plus sign.
+To add a widget for your search or dashboard:

+- Open the sidebar and the Create section. - Alternately, you can open the section directly by clicking on the plus sign (+).